Permits and Certificates

 Note on Export and Import Permits

 The application process for sanctions permits and certificates is separate from the permit process under the Export and Import Permits Act, which is related to the Export Control List, the Import Control List, and the Area Control List.
-For further information, please refer to the web site of the Trade Controls & Technical Barriers Bureau.
+For further information related to export and import permits, please see Export and Import Controls.

 - Date Modified: